NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`end-time` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The end time for the source; default is `infinity` (never turn off).
+The end time for the source.
+Default is `infinity` (never turn off).

 ### flux-region

-A `flux-region` object is used with `add-flux` [below](#flux-spectra) to specify a region in which Meep should accumulate the appropriate Fourier-transformed fields in order to compute a flux spectrum.
+A `flux-region` object is used with [`add-flux`](#flux-spectra) to specify a region in which Meep should accumulate the appropriate Fourier-transformed fields in order to compute a flux spectrum.

 **`flux-region`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A region (volume, plane, line, or point) in which to compute the integral of the Poynting vector of the Fourier-transformed fields.
-Its properties are:

 **`center` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The center of the flux region (no default).

 **`size` [`vector3`]**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The size of the flux region along each of the coordinate axes; default is (0,0,0) (a single point).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The size of the flux region along each of the coordinate axes.
+Default is (0,0,0); a single point.

 **`direction` [`direction` constant ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The direction in which to compute the flux (e.g. `X`, `Y`, etcetera).
-The default is `AUTOMATIC`, in which the direction is determined by taking the normal direction if the flux region is a plane (or a line, in 2d).
+Default is `AUTOMATIC`, in which the direction is determined by taking the normal direction if the flux region is a plane (or a line, in 2d).
 If the normal direction is ambiguous (e.g. for a point or volume), then you *must* specify the `direction` explicitly (not doing so will lead to an error).

 **`weight` [`cnumber`]**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A weight factor to multiply the flux by when it is computed; default is `1.0`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A weight factor to multiply the flux by when it is computed.
+Default is 1.0.

-Note that the flux is always computed in the *positive* coordinate direction, although this can effectively be flipped by using a `weight` of `-1.0`.
-This is useful, for example, if you want to compute the outward flux through a box, so that the sides of the box add instead of subtract!
+Note that the flux is always computed in the *positive* coordinate direction, although this can effectively be flipped by using a `weight` of -1.0.
+This is useful, for example, if you want to compute the outward flux through a box, so that the sides of the box add instead of subtract.

 Miscellaneous Functions
 -----------------------

 Here, we describe a number of miscellaneous useful functions provided by Meep.

-See also the [libctl manual](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/) which describes a number of useful functions.

 ### Geometry Utilities